Right to acquire housing association homes

 Your housing association property won't qualify for the right to acquire if:

-The housing association must explain its decision if it tells you that you can't buy your housing association home.
+The housing association must explain its decision if it says you can't buy your housing association home.
 You don't have the right to appeal this decision.

 Other options for buying a housing association home